St Ives Harbour Hotel Kirsty and Steve

 The dress encompassed all the best parts of her other dresses on the shortlist.
 An a-line shape by Cara Mio with a full tulle skirt embroidered top with a mesh panel.
 Kirsty added a glitzy belt by LM and had extra sequins sewn onto the dress.
 She also added some bling to her shoes too, shoes by the Rainbow Club!

 Favourite part of the day!

 Kirsty's favourite part was the fact that so many people came!!
 Kirsty is from Scotland so she didn’t expect many to make the long journey but they did!
 The couple had a week-long celebration from Monday when their family and friends arrived, Kirsty had a hen party on Tuesday a big get together on the Wednesday, ceremony Thursday, party Friday, goodbyes on Saturday!

 They also made their own playlist for the reception so all the songs were specifically placed and all favourites of ours so they both had a blast, Kirsty wore her flip flops and danced all night.

 A real highlight for the couple was working with so many amazing suppliers, everyone really made an effort to make them feel special.
 Stephanie Stevens worked so hard to make the perfect wedding rings and kept in touch weekly!
 Everything was personal and local.

-Tips to brides: be yourself!
+Be yourself!
 I spent a lot of time just looking at what I liked and loved.
 Steve was doing the same and our ideas were so similar!
 We did things a little differently and had so many compliments about how personal and relaxed our day was.

-For grooms: have an opinion!
+Have an opinion!
 Listen to what your bride wants and say what you think.
 It’s much more fun if you’re both represented on the day.